All Episodes

 Our basic approach is the same.

-You know, there's that for a pro-life activist, but not that for a Black Lives Matter protester who maybe torches a federal building um over the summer.
+You know, there's that for a pro-life activist, but not that for a Black Lives Matter protester who maybe torches a federal building over the summer.

-So that disparity, that dichotomy, is what sticks in people's mind.
+So, that disparity, that dichotomy, is what sticks in people's mind.

 I understand that people have their opinions.

-Uh, all I can tell you is that we have one standard.
+All I can tell you is that we have one standard.

 Oh, okay.